moby/moby/docs/sources/reference/commandline/cli.md

     Usage: docker export [OPTIONS] CONTAINER

-    Export a container to a tar archive (streamed to STDOUT by default)
+    Export the contents of a filesystem to a tar archive (streamed to STDOUT by default)

       -o, --output=""    Write to a file, instead of STDOUT